Ibtisam21/Project_Snowman/README.md

 As the user guesses the correct letters, reveal them: S t r a _ _ e r r _.
 3. Number of Guesses Remaining: (# of guesses remaining for the user).
 4. Letters Already Guessed: (Letters the user has guessed will be Fade out).
-5. After the user wins or lost a modal Pop-ups to show either you won or lost.
+5. After the user wins or lost a modal Pop-ups to show either user won or lost.

 # Languages used
   - Dom Manipulation